-AddibondTM\: A unique solution for improving adhesive bonding and paint adhesion
+AddibondTM: A unique solution for improving adhesive bonding and paint adhesion

 Adding Solvay's AddibondTM to a surface prior to bonding improves adhesive strength and enhances durability over time, especially in harsh conditions.
 It also offers Health, Safety and Environment (HSE) benefits by enabling a chrome- and heavy metal-free process that results in minimal waste while saving water and lowering temperature requirements.
-It can be used in various industries, including automotive, where it is currently the only technology available that meets the most demanding requirements for aluminum-intensive cars. -
+It can be used the only technology available that meets the most demanding requirements for aluminum-intensive cars. -